te-ce/instautomate/README.md

 # Roadmap

 - refactor codebase into smaller files
+- Fix reading user data (get it from html data instead of api)
+- Silently follow users (follow and mute stories and posts)
 - Find a way to scrap data without instagram blocking us (I guess it is the getting the user data from the page)
 - Fix running puppeteer with chromium or firefox (`page.goto()` timeout after the initialization)